devleaks/followthegreens/docs/index.md

 That is it.
 Nothing more.
 Nothing less.

-# What's New in Release 2
+# What's New in Release 2: The Fourth Dimension

-*Release 2 adds monitoring of your current taxi speed, and adjustments of the rabbit light speed and length to invite you to either expedite your taxi ride, or, on the opposite, to slow down before a sharp turn or stop.*
+Release 2 adds monitoring of your current taxi speed, and adjustments of the rabbit light speed and length to invite you to either expedite your taxi ride, or, on the opposite, to slow down before a sharp turn or stop.
 (The _«rabbit light»_ is the pulsating light in front of the aircraft.)

 This enhancement sets the path for A-SMGCS Level 4 compliance.